Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Onboard Science Instrument Autonomy for OWLS

 \subsubsection{Particle Identification and Track Formation}

 To extract biosignatures, \acrshort{helm} and \acrshort{fame} must first identify and characterize particle motion.
-Particles are detected in each frame by identifying pixels that are substantially different than the background field (calculated as the median frame across the entire observation).
-They then apply the DBSCAN algorithm \citep{Ester_1996} to find clusters of pixels meeting a specific size threshold, which are deemed particles.
-The particles are then associated into motion ``tracks'' over time via the \acrfull{lap} tracking algorithm \citep{jaqaman2008robust}.
-This efficient tracking algorithm is robust to short gaps in the track caused by multiple particles crossing paths or a particle temporarily leaving the field of view.
-It is also agnostic to particle morphology and motion characteristics, which is crucial for minimizing assumptions about the morphology of extant life.
-Tracking directly from the unreconstructed hologram avoids the computationally expensive reconstruction process, which is currently too resource intensive for onboard implementation \citep{marin2018wavelet}.
+Particles are detected in each frame by identifying pixels that are substantially different than the background field (calculated as the median frame across the entire observation). \ed{We} then apply the DBSCAN algorithm \citep{Ester_1996} to find clusters of pixels meeting a specific size threshold, which are deemed particles. \ed{This identification method is agnostic to particle morphology, and tracking directly from the unreconstructed hologram avoids the computationally expensive reconstruction process, which is currently too resource intensive for onboard implementation \citep{marin2018wavelet}.}

-The algorithms used for particle identification and tracking have several configurable parameters.
-We used genetic optimization via \acrfull{toga}\footnote{https://github.com/JPLMLIA/TOGA} to optimize the parameters over a subset of our hand-labeled lab dataset (described in Section \ref{sec:obs_data}).
-The optimizer sought to maximize the $\alpha$ tracking quality measure, commonly used to measure particle tracking performance \citep{Chenouard2014-ptc}. $\alpha$ is analogous to recall, and $\alpha=1$ represents a perfect match between labeled and predicted tracks.
-Maximizing $\alpha$ is analogous to meeting the ``Particle Tracking True Positives'' requirement described in Table \ref{tab:reqs4}, but note that the system can be optimized to meet different mission requirements.
+The particles are then associated into motion ``tracks'' over time via the \acrfull{lap} tracking algorithm \citep{jaqaman2008robust}. \ed{The LAP tracker first employs frame-to-frame particle linking, assigning nearby particles in consecutive frames into track segments.
+This step is spatially global but temporally greedy; it makes no assumptions about particle motion characteristics, but it is also brittle to time gaps in particle detection.
+Therefore, the tracker employs a second gap-closing step, using global optimization to link the starts and ends of track segments into complete tracks.
+This method is computationally efficient and produces tracks that are robust to short particle occlusions and overlaps.
+However, extremely crowded samples can overwhelm the tracker by confusing the initial identification or violating the global assumption --- that a particle will be nearest to itself as it moves between frames.
+If such conditions are expected, increasing the resolution and framerate can improve the efficacy of this tracking method.}

 We formalize the particle tracks produced by this step in preparation for the following sections.
 An observation of $n$ frames of $p \times p$ pixel resolution results in a set of tracks $\bm{K}$.
 Each track $k \in \bm{K}$ is a set of particle positions $(x, y)_t$, where $x$ and $y$ are pixel coordinates of the center of the particle, and $t$ is the frame number, representative of time.
 A track starts and ends at times $t_s$ and $t_e$, and the particle tracking algorithm imposes a minimum on $t_e - t_s$ to filter out spurious false positive identifications.
 We formally define a track with Equation \ref{eq:trackdef}: